OnishellT/OnishellT/README.md

 * 🌍  I'm based in Dominican Republic
 * 🖥️  See my portfolio at [Personal Portfolio](http://personal-portfolio-beryl-phi.vercel.app/)
 * ✉️  You can contact me at [onishelltib@gmail.com](mailto:onishelltib@gmail.com)
-* 🚀  I'm currently working on [Genshin Artifact Optimizer](http://6312210238687b1bfc9b286e--glittering-bonbon-aed81d.netlify.app/#/)
-* 🧠  I'm learning Svelte & SvelteKit
+* 🧠  I'm learning Go and HTMX
 * 🤝  I'm open to collaborating on Inetersting ML and Web Projects
 * ⚡  I like cats 🐱 ...
-But dont tell my dog
+But dont tell my dogs

 ### Skills